 Make the crate a familiar item.
 While well-adjusted puppies tend to be curious, some tend toward shyness.
 Anything new prompts suspicion.
 So make the crate “part of the furniture” and set it out in the family room for your new puppy to explore.
 Leave the door open and let the pup sniff it inside and out.

 You want to make the crate a happy place.
 Place a snuggly blanket or dog bed inside.
 Or you can toss a toy inside, and encourage your pup to go get it.
 You want your dog to have positive experiences with the crate.
 Another idea is to find a puzzle toy that can be stuffed with a smelly, tasty treat.
 This should be a treat your puppy loves, but can only enjoy when inside the crate.

 Show it to the dog, let it smell and taste the treat, and then toss it inside the crate and shut the door, with the puppy outside the crate and the treat on the inside.
 That shows that an absolutely scrumptious puppy treat is inside, out of paw-reach.
 And after the pup has begged and scratched and whined to get inside, open the door and let it get the toy inside the crate.
 Allow your pup to chew and enjoy it for five minutes with the door shut and the dog remaining in the crate.
 Some pups settle down and enjoy their treat with no fanfare.
 Others throw a fit and want out.
 So if your puppy fusses let it out, but lock the treat back inside.
 You’re teaching the dog that wonderful things can be found inside the crate.
 Most pups learn to tolerate the door shut at least as long as they have something to munch.

-Over a week’s period or so, increase the length of time that puppy stays inside the crate with the treat toy.
+Over a week’s period or so, increase the length of time that the puppy stays inside the crate with the treat toy.
 In between training periods, just leave the door open.
-You’ll be surprised how often a worn-out puppy might seek out crate time on its own for a nap or to get away from the rest of the household.
+You might be surprised how often a worn-out puppy seeks out crate time on its own for a nap or to get away from the rest of the household.